 Are there other ways to get a green card?

 Yes.
-We outlined the most common paths above, but here are other options.
+We outlined the most common paths above, but here are other options to get a permanent resident card.
 Some are more complex, difficult to secure or have lengthy waits:

 - Extraordinary ability visas – If you can demonstrate high levels of achievement in science, art, education, business or athletics, you may be eligible for an EB1 visa.
 The bar is set very high.
 For more information, we recommend reading Choosing between the EB1 and O1 visa